What is the quickest way to go from a medical assistant to RN?

 MA to LPN to RN

-Both Medical Assistants and Registered Nurses have vital roles to play in hospitals and other health care settings.
-So why switch from MA to RN?
-Here are a few reasons to consider:
+Both Medical Assistants (MAs) and Registered Nurses (RNs) play indispensable roles in healthcare settings, including hospitals.
+So, what prompts the transition from MA to RN?
+Here are a few compelling reasons to ponder:

 What Financial Aid is Available?